updated 30 March 2020

 4. Don’t smoke.

-5. Wash your hands with soap every 20 minutes.
+5. Wash your hands with soap regularly.
 (A great idea from Thrive Global: think of 3 things to be grateful for each time you wash your hands) (source link)

 6. To boost your immune system